-Affective forecasting is predicting how one will feel in the future.
-Researchers had long examined the idea of making predictions about the future, cognitively speaking, but psychologists Timothy Wilson and Daniel Gilbert investigated the idea further.
+Affective forecasting, also known as hedonic forecasting, is predicting how you will feel in the future.
+Researchers had long examined the idea of making predictions about the future, but psychologists Timothy Wilson and Daniel Gilbert investigated it further.
 They looked into whether a person can estimate their future feelings.
-For example, would marrying a certain person bring happiness?
-Or would a move to a certain city boost one's mood?
-The pair coined the term affective forecasting in the 1990s.
+For example, would marrying a certain person bring you happiness?
+Or would moving to a new city boost your mood?
+The researchers coined the term affective forecasting in the 1990s.

-- Projection bias.
 This is the tendency to project one’s current preferences into the future.
-However, what one wants now may not be the same later.
+However, what one wants now may not be the same at a later date.
 A person’s momentary emotional state has a lot of influence over their future selves.

-- Focalism.
-This is the inclination toward focusing on certain details of an event, and disregarding others.
+This is the inclination toward focusing on certain details of an event and disregarding others.
 People may underestimate how an event will influence their thoughts and feelings.
 For example, if a person has just eaten a meal, then goes grocery shopping, that person will be less likely to anticipate future hunger, resulting in less food in the cart than they might actually need.

 We tend to be poor judges and overestimate how long or how intense our happiness or sadness might be in any given situation.
 The joyous occasion of a wedding, for example, might give you the feeling that super elation will extend for a long time to come.
 Yet the honeymoon period might be far shorter than previously anticipated.